Managing Queen Cats – Helping Cats Give BirthLast updated: August 2, 2016

 - "Settling in" nesting – few hours before birth

-- Queens usually purr loudly when they are close
+- A pregnant cat purring loudly can mean they are close

-- Queens typically stop eating 24 hours before birth, but some will eat during labor.
+- Queen cats typically stop eating 24 hours before birth, but some will eat during labor.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.